Rooftop restoration begins for historic Dickerman House

 The last time that Zoni said he saw a storm as disastrous was during the 1989 Northeastern US tornado outbreak, when 200 homes in Hamden took the brunt of the tornado’s impact.
 The New York Times reported that cars and industrial cranes were tossed through the air, and rows of houses, as well as an industrial park, were flattened.

-The Hamden Historical Society avoided damage during the 1989 tornado, but weren’t as lucky this past May.
+The Hamden Historical Society avoided damage during the 1989 tornado, but wasn’t as lucky this past May.

 “The Hamden Historical Society is attempting to restore these reminders of our town’s heritage, but to do so it needs to raise $25,000,” says the main page on the society’s website.